klipperdev/doctrine-extensions-bundle/Resources/doc/doctrine_callback_validation.md

 * A closure.

-Concrete callbacks receive an :class:`Symfony\Component\Validator\ExecutionContextInterface` instance as first argument, and the :class:`Doctrine\Common\Persistence\ManagerRegistry` instance as the second argument.
+Concrete callbacks receive an :class:`Symfony\Component\Validator\ExecutionContextInterface` instance as first argument, and the :class:`Doctrine\Persistence\ManagerRegistry` instance as the second argument.

-Static or closure callbacks receive the validated object as the first argument and the :class:`Symfony\Component\Validator\ExecutionContextInterface` instance as the second argument, and the :class:`Doctrine\Common\Persistence\ManagerRegistry` instance as the third argument.
+Static or closure callbacks receive the validated object as the first argument and the :class:`Symfony\Component\Validator\ExecutionContextInterface` instance as the second argument, and the :class:`Doctrine\Persistence\ManagerRegistry` instance as the third argument.